mogtofu33/docker-compose-drupal/README.md

 ## More features on next release

 * SSL on Apache / Nginx
-* Data permissions fix with gosu on base image: https://denibertovic.com/posts/handling-permissions-with-docker-volumes
+* Data permissions fix setting host user uid/gid to service owner.